-The Board is responsible for the long term growth and financial performance of the Group.
+The Board is responsible for the long-term growth and financial performance of the Group.
 The Board charts the strategic direction of the Group and monitors executive and senior management performance on behalf of shareholders.
 To achieve this, the Board is engaged in the following activities:

-- Providing input and final approval of corporate strategies and performance objectives developed by executive and senior management - Approval and monitoring of financial and other reporting - Monitoring of executive and senior management performance, including the implementation of corporate strategies, and ensuring appropriate resources are available - Appointment and monitoring of the performance of the Managing Director - Ensuring that the Group has appropriate systems of risk management and internal controls, reporting mechanisms and delegation authority limits in place - Liaison with the Group's external and internal auditors through the Audit and Risk Committee - Approval and monitoring the progress of major capital expenditure, capital management, acquisitions and divestments - Any other matters required to be dealt with by the Board from time to time depending upon circumstances of the Group - Other matters referred to in the Board and Board Committee charters and responsibilities.
-Refer to the Group's website at www.gwagroup.com.au under Corporate Governance Policies for a copy of the charter.
+- Providing input and final approval of corporate strategies and performance objectives developed by executives and senior management - Approval and monitoring of financial and other reporting - Monitoring of executive and senior management performance, including the implementation of corporate strategies, and ensuring appropriate resources are available - Appointment and monitoring of the performance of the Managing Director - Ensuring that the Group has appropriate systems of risk management and internal controls, reporting mechanisms and delegation authority limits in place - Liaison with the Group's external and internal auditors through the Audit and Risk Committee - Approval and monitoring the progress of major capital expenditure, capital management, acquisitions and divestments - Any other matters required to be dealt with by the Board from time to time depending upon circumstances of the Group - Other matters referred to in the Board and Board Committee charters

 The Board operates under a charter that details the functions and responsibilities of the Board.
-The charter is reviewed annually to ensure it remains consistent with the Board's objectives
+The charter is reviewed annually to ensure it remains consistent with the Board's objectives and responsibilities.
+Refer to the Group's website at www.gwagroup.com.au under Corporate Governance Policies for a copy of the charter.